What is Growth Equity?

 3. Risk profile

 Unlike venture capital deals that come with a high level of risk, growth equity deals are generally considered investments with moderate risk.
 The high risk nature of venture capital investments is determined by the number of risk characteristics, most notably market and product risks.
-Such risks are associated with the operations in new markets (market risk) and the absence of a commercially viable product.
+Such risks are associated with operations in new markets (market risk) and the absence of a commercially viable product.

 Conversely, companies targeted in the growth equity deals generally operate in established and mature markets with a commercially viable product.
 However, the execution and management risks of such types of deals are still high.